How to Find the Top Keywords for Your eCommerce Brand [+5 Power Tips]

 First, let's go to the basics.

-Keywords are what your potential customers are putting into their searches to find the products they're looking for.
+Whether you are a business owner or own an eCommerce SEO agency, keywords are what your potential customers are putting into their searches to find the products they're looking for.
 This could be on search engines (Google, Bing, Yahoo) or on online marketplaces (Amazon, eBay, Walmart).

 So, for example, if your potential customer is looking for running shoes they could write "shoe deals" or "running shoes" or "Nike Pegasus" and get a different result for each of these.
 And if you're a shoe company you need to strategically use the right keywords to get the ideal customer to land on your site.